-Vietnam Electricity (EVN) will purchase the entire electricity produced at Mong Duong-2 under a 25-year power purchase agreement.
+Vietnam Electricity (EVN) purchases the entire electricity produced at Mong Duong-2 under a 25-year power purchase agreement.

 Doosan Heavy Industries & Construction is the engineering, procurement and construction (EPC) contractor, as well as the boiler and turbine generator equipment supplier.

 Doosan subcontracted Yokogawa Electric for the supply of control systems.
-The supply order included the CENTUM VP integrated production control system for the power plant’s boilers, turbines and auxiliary facilities, and the ProSafe-RS safety instrumentation system.
+The supply order included the CENTUM VP integrated production control system for the power plant’s boilers, turbines and auxiliary facilities, as well as the ProSafe-RS safety instrumentation system.